 Air Pollution Monitoring

-In order to understand how best to improve our air quality, the City has been monitoring air quality throughout all five borough, which helps the City improve its air quality policies and enforcement.
-DEP also monitors the air quality for pollutants like asbestos during emergencies such as 9/11.
+In order to understand how best to improve our air quality, the City has been engaged in monitoring air quality throughout all five boroughs at certain times.
+This effort helps the City improve its air quality policies and enforcement.
+DEP can also monitor the air quality for specific pollutants like asbestos during emergencies such as 9/11 or an event with wide-area impact.

 East 116 Street and Park Avenue Building Collapse